zolyfarkas/spf4j/src/site/markdown/index.md

  The spf4j libraries is a collection of components designed to improve the observability and performance of java applications.
  The spf4j library covers the 3 pillars of observability [(Logging, Metrics, Tracing)](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html) and adds a 4-th: [Profiling](profiling.html).
-The design goal is to have obtain the right balance between observability data and observer effect.
+The goal of spf4j is to help with the right balance between observability data and observer effect.

  Additionally this library contains useful components that are currently not available in the right form in other open source libraries ([Retry/Hedged execution](http://www.spf4j.org/spf4j-core/xref/index.html), object pool,